 A complaint is any oral or written expression of dissatisfaction regarding any aspect of our operation.
 You may not be happy about a provider or an operational issue, and you may want to complain.
 You can contact us at any time.
-For complaints about things handled by the Exchange, such as enrollment, you can call or write the Exchange to complain.
 Some examples of complaints are when you are not happy with: